DrCrotty/DCDA40833-portfolio-template/VISUAL_GUIDE.md

 # Visual Guide: GitHub Collaboration for Portfolio Projects
 ## No Command Line Required!

-This guide provides step-by-step screenshots and instructions for using GitHub's web interface to create and collaborate on your portfolio.
+This guide provides step-by-step instructions for using GitHub's web interface to create and collaborate on your portfolio.

-> **💡 Tip:** This can be used as presentation slides or as a visual reference guide.

 ---

-## Slide 1: Getting Started

-### What You'll Learn
+## What You'll Learn

-✅ How to create your portfolio from the template (2 minutes) ✅ How to edit HTML directly on GitHub (5 minutes)
+✅ How to create your portfolio from the template
+✅ How to edit HTML directly on GitHub
-✅ How to upload images (2 minutes)
+✅ How to upload images
-✅ How to collaborate with your group (5 minutes)
+✅ How to collaborate with your group
-✅ How to publish with GitHub Pages (2 minutes)
+✅ How to publish with GitHub Pages

-**Total time: ~15 minutes**

 **What you need:**
 - A GitHub account (free)